AryaXVer7/C-programs/README.md

 # C-programs
-This is my first repository, where I will upload all my programs of C.
+This is my first repository, where I will upload all my C programs.